 With the Pluralsight Google Chrome extension, you can search for Pluralsight Skills content in your moment of need.
-Beyond searching from the extension, you can also quickly go from a Google search or a Stack Overflow search to the relevant search in Pluralsight.
+Search directly from the extension, or quickly go from a Google or Stack Overflow search to the relevant search in Pluralsight.

-Important: Anyone can install and search from the extension, but if you select a piece of content to view, you’ll need to log in to your Pluralsight account if you haven't already.
+Important: Anyone can install and search from the extension, but you'll need to log in to your Pluralsight account to view the selected content.

 Installing the extension

 To install the Pluralsight Google Chrome extension, visit the Chrome Web Store (external site, opens in new tab) and search Pluralsight.

 What data does Pluralsight see?

 The Pluralsight Chrome Extension only collects search queries from users on the extension to give more optimized search results.

 Individually identifiable information is randomized.
-No browsing activity or identifiable user data is collected.
+No browsing activity or identifiable user data is collected from the extension.